Lumpectomy – Breast Cancer Surgery: What You Need to Know

 Preparing for Surgery

-• Nothing to eat or drink after midnight the night before the procedure.
+- Fasting: Do not eat or drink after midnight the night before surgery unless instructed otherwise.

 What to Expect During Surgery